nobrien97/SLiMTests/tests/standingVar/readme/README.md

 ## TODO:
+- Optimise NAR solution for highly variable populations
+  - cache is not effective, will need to parallelise solutions when unique individuals is high
 - Could sample less often?
 - If we're going for discrete timesteps, only measure some things when pops reach that?